haddocking/haddock-runner/CONTRIBUTING.md

-# Contributing with benchmark-tools
+# Contributing with haddock-runner

 ## Reporting issues

-If you find a bug or have a feature request, please report it in the [issue tracker](https://github.com/haddocking/benchmark-tools/issues)
+If you find a bug or have a feature request, please report it in the [issue tracker](https://github.com/haddocking/haddock-runner/issues)

 ## Contributing code

-We welcome contributions to benchmark-tools.
+We welcome contributions to haddock-runner.
 If you would like to contribute, please fork the repository and make a pull request.

 ## Development conventions